ims-student-projects/Braint/README.md

 #### Convergence

 Convergence of the model with 100 iterations.
-A adaptive learning rate (`0 < n ≤ 1`) was applied in this case, i.e. after each iteration the learning rate was decreased by 0.01.
+A adaptive learning rate (`0 < n ≤ 1`) was applied in this case, i.e. starting with `1.0`, the learning rate was decreased by `0.01` after each iteration.

-By convergence we mean here how well the model was predicting the train tweet.
-If it reached 80%, this means that 80% of the tweets during a consecutive iteration were predicted correctly.
-This does not reflect how well the model predicted the test (unseen) data!
+By convergence we mean here how well the model was predicting during `training phase`.
+80% convergence, for example, means that 80% of the tweets during the last iteration were predicted correctly.
+This does not reflect how well the model will predict the test (unseen) data!

 ![convergence chart](data/convergence_chart.png)

 #### Discussion

-We tested multiple times with different amount of iterations.
-During the 100 iterations experiment we used a learning rate that decreases during training (`0 < n ≤ 1`).
-In this scenario the model converged by `81.09%` after the 100th iteration on the train data.
-To compare, without the learning rate and with only 1 iteration the model converged by `36.56%`.
-However with a higher convergence the model did not perform better on the `test` data, instead we got even a slightly worse f-result (`Fmac: 0.4, Fmic:	0.399`).
+We trained and tested the model several times with different number of iterations.
+During the 100 iterations experiment we used a learning rate that decreases during training (see description under [Convergence](#convergence)).
+In this scenario the model converged `81.09%` after the last iteration of training.
+To compare, with a static learning rate of `1.0` and with only `1` iteration the model converged `36.56%`.
+However with a higher convergence the model did not perform better on the test data, we even got a slightly worse f-measure (`Fmac: 0.4, Fmic:	0.399`).

 Our conclusion from this observation is that our feature set does not allow a better prediction rate.
-We think that we should filter out certain words (eg. stopwords) and add additional features (eg. number of capitalized words, biwords, etc..).
+We think that we should filter out certain words (eg. stopwords) and extract additional features (eg. number of capitalized words, biwords, etc..).